CS5008Fall2025/midterm-report-zembug/README.md

 I began developing the code in C, using class examples as a foundation.
 Specifically, I drew from the dynamic programming lab and the sample midterm to help structure the test runner file and validate outputs.
 Once the core implementations were working in C, I mirrored the logic in Python to maintain consistency across versions.

+I chose Python as the second language because it was the first one I learned and I’ve always found it easy to read and enjoyable to use.
+Working with it again gave me a chance to better understand how recursion works and how to keep track of values during function calls.
+Python’s simple syntax and built-in tools made it easier to write clean code and avoid common mistakes, especially when comparing different ways to solve the same problem.

 ### Language 1: C

 Initially, I used int for return types and loop counters, but this quickly became problematic for larger values of $N$.
 The Fibonacci sequence grows rapidly, and I started seeing incorrect results and even negative operation counts due to integer overflow.
 To fix this, I switched to `unsigned long long (ull)` for all return types and accumulators, which allowed the program to handle much larger values safely.